 2. TEACH & PRACTICE NONFICTION TEXT STRUCTURE

 When introducing a specific text structure, I like to begin with a poster that gives an explanation, clue words, a visual graphic, and an example.
-I have students help me to flag the key words or phrases in the example.
+Students help to flag the key words or phrases in the example.
 I will then put up a new passage or paragraph that shows that text structure.
-I like to go through and highlight the signal words, or “clue words”, with the students.
+We go through and highlight the signal words, or “clue words.”

 Then, I have students diagram the text structure of the book with me.
 We create a visual graphic organizer for each type of text structure.